 Who Is At A Risk Of Developing Arrhythmia?

-Arrhythmia is more common in children with congenital heart diseases, narrow heart valves, and other heart disorders.
+Arrhythmia is more common in children with congenital heart diseases, narrow heart valves, family history of arrhythmia and other heart disorders.
+In the case of teenagers, lifestyle habits such as alcohol consumption, smoking, and illegal drug usage can also cause Arrhythmias.

 When To Visit A Doctor?